tobyjaguar/burrito-shop/README.md

 `docker-compose down`

+#### NOTE ABOUT ENV VALUES

-*NOTE* The .env values need to be filled out for the ethereum transactions to work.
-Paste in a fully formed .env file or add the appropriate values to the .env.example file which will be copied during runtime.
+*The .env values need to be filled out for the ethereum transactions to work.
+Copy in a fully formed .env file **as** the .env.example file or add the appropriate values to the .env.example file.
+The .env.example file will be copied as the .env file during build and runtime execution.*

+## Accessing the API endpoints

 There are a few ways to engage the APIs: